This feature is included for free in our Uptime Monitor service.

-When adding a website Uptime Monitor containing a domain name (aka not an IP link), our system will try to determine your domain’s expiration date.
+When monitoring the uptime of a target that contains a domain name, our system will try to determine the domain’s expiration date.

-This is monitored by default, there’s no extra settings you’ll need to configure.
+This is enabled by default.
+There are no extra settings you need to configure.

-Once you add a website Uptime Monitor containing a domain name:
+Once you’ve added the Uptime Monitor containing the domain name:

 - some TLDs do not show expiry dates, in which case our system will not be able to monitor your domain’s expiration date

 The domain’s expiration date will be available in your Uptime Monitors list by clicking the Uptime Monitor name:

 A modal will open containing further information about your Uptime Monitor, including your domain’s expiration date: